rkerssies/mvc2022/ReadMe/install_config.md

 ### Some guidlines for your own developement
-* Modifications of url-paths and the controller-actions they call, can be changed in:
+* Modifications of url-paths and the controller-actions they call.This can be changed in:
     ./app/routs/web.php
 * Controllers are stored in ./app/Http/Controllers.
-* In a controller-method oyther classes ar instatiable with namespandes, for example Models and Lib-classes
+* In a controller-method other classes an object can be made with namespaces and the class-name, for example Models and Lib-classes
 * Controllers-methods call a specific view, from a subfolder in with the controllername in the folder .app/views/.
 Views that injected in a layout.
 * With a Model all kinds of data-queries can be made with chainable methods on that model-object.